 Pajaro River Levee Breach Lawsuit

-We have been holding defendants accountable for negligence for over three decades.
+We have been holding corporate and public utility defendants accountable for their negligence for over three decades.
 We have recovered hundreds of millions of dollars for our clients.
 We have successfully recovered money for countless clients who were the victims of natural disasters such as wildfires and mudslides.
 We have the experience and expertise necessary to hold the government accountable for your flood-related losses.

-We have an office in Salinas so we are local to you and know all of the local laws.
+Remember, we are local to you.
+We have an office in Salinas and know all local laws.

-If you or a loved one suffered property damage, injury or evacuation costs due to the 2023 Pajaro River levee breach, call us today for a free consultation or text us from this page.
-You may be able to recover money for your losses.
-We won’t charge you a fee until and unless we recover money for you.
-Call us today.
+If you or a loved one suffered property damage due to the 2023 Pajaro River levee breach, call us today for a free consultation or text us from this page.
+You can recover monetary compensation for your losses.
+We do not charge any fee until and unless we first recover money for you.